 - Good cut quality for hobby and light professional work

-Rating: 4.7 (total: 37+)
+Rating: 4.7 (total: 37+) Manual verification required before publishing.

-You get a full kit that’s ready to work out of the box: a 60A cutter that runs on 120V or 240V, a PT31 torch, extra consumables and a roller guide for straighter cuts.
-The built-in regulator and compact case make setup quicker, and the touch-arc start helps when surfaces aren’t pristine.
-It’s a good fit for weekend fabricators and small shops, just make sure your power and compressor match what the unit needs.
+You get a full kit that is ready to work out of the box: a 60A cutter that runs on 120V or 240V, a PT31 torch, extra consumables, and a roller guide for straighter cuts.
+The built-in regulator and compact case make setup quicker, and the touch-arc start helps when surfaces are not clean.

 What People Say